Best Places For 55+ Secular Israelis To Rent

 • Why it Works: This is the cultural heart of Israel.
 You are a short bus ride or a pleasant walk from the Tel Aviv Museum of Art, the Cameri Theater, and countless cinemas, cafes, and restaurants.
 The infrastructure is superb, with excellent public transport and world-class medical facilities nearby (like Ichilov Hospital).
 The population is diverse, educated, and largely secular.
 Park Hayarkon offers a massive green space for walking and recreation.

 • The Catch: It is the most expensive rental market in the country.
-A modern two-bedroom apartment can easily cost 8,000-12,000 shekels or more per month.
+As of 2025-2026, a modern two-bedroom apartment can easily cost roughly 8,000-12,000 shekels or more per month.

 The Coastal Contender: Herzliya Pituach & Central Herzliya This area offers a slightly more relaxed, yet still upscale, version of the Tel Aviv lifestyle.